Sunday, November 24, 2019 @ 3 PM

 It has been a few years since Kenner played in Vancouver.
 Do not miss the opportunity to hear one of today’s greatest Chopinists.

 Our concert begins with the quirky humour of Haydn’s Sonata in C major (Hob XVI:48).
 We journey into the inner world of Robert Schumann with his Davidsbündlertänze, a work of intense beauty and lyricism.
 Kenner begins his second half with a group of Chopin – five early mazurkas followed by the Scherzo No. 4 in E major, a masterpiece from the composer’s final years.
 The concert ends with a relative rarity – Paderewski’s Six Humoresques de concert.
 Don’t miss this opportunity of hearing the compositions by the legendary Paderewski.

-SCHUBERT: Sonata No. 48 in C major, Hob.
+HAYDN: Sonata No. 48 in C major, Hob.
 XVI

 SCHUMANN: Davidsbundlertanze, Op.
 6

 CHOPIN: Mazurka in A minor, Op.
 7, A minor